 Ellen Jurczak is a BA English Literature graduate and Local Fundraising Manager for Cancer Research UK.
-The volunteering and part-time job opportunities has access to whilst studying helped her to realise that she wanted to work in the charity sector.
+The volunteering and part-time job opportunities Ellen had access to whilst studying helped her to realise that she wanted to work in the charity sector.

 Tell us about a typical day